fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

 ### Prune

-`spec.prune` is a required boolean field to enable/disable garbage collection for a Kustomization.
+`.spec.prune` is a required boolean field to enable/disable garbage collection for a Kustomization.

 Garbage collection means that the Kubernetes objects that were previously applied on the cluster but are missing from the current source revision, are removed from the cluster automatically.
 Garbage collection is also performed when a Kustomization object is deleted, triggering a removal of all Kubernetes objects previously applied on the cluster.
-The removal of the Kubernetes objects is done in the background, i.e it doesn't block the reconciliation of the Kustomization.
+The removal of the Kubernetes objects is done in the background, i.e. it doesn't block the reconciliation of the Kustomization.

 To enable garbage collection for a Kustomization, set this field to `true`.